nickyiliwang0000/h/react-and-firebase/intro-to-react.md

 #### JSX gotchas

-* Since it's basis is JavaScript, not HTML, we can't use certain HTML attributes in JSX because they are reserved words in JavaScript.
+* Since its basis is JavaScript, not HTML, we can't use certain HTML attributes in JSX because they are reserved words in JavaScript.

   HTML | JSX
   ---|---